128technology/docs/docs/intro_rollback.md

  Conductor   t106-dut1   t106-dut1.novalocal   6.3.0-107.r1.el7   Image          Synchronized     34m 44s               0
              t106-dut2   t106-dut2.novalocal   6.3.0-107.r1.el7   Image          Synchronized     21m 19s               0
 ```

+### Limitations

+The Reinstallation process has the following limitations:

+- Configuration that enables features not present in the target SSR version will no longer apply after a reinstall.

+- System state and configuration outside of the datamodel (for example; analytics, logs, custom salt states, user-installed packages) will not be preserved after a reinstall, except for those required for basic system functionality and cloud connectivity.

+- Some reinstallations may be impossible due to incompatibilities between firmware versions.
+For example, if the user has configured a feature that did not exist in older software, reinstalling to the older version will not retain the feature configuration.

+- SSR plugins may be downgraded (but not removed) as part of a reinstall, if the currently installed plugins are not compatible with the target SSR version.

 ## Legacy Rollback